 - AI models are sensitive to bias, which is difficult to fully capture in pre-market stages;

-Manufacturers need to consider these characteristics to ensure the continued suitability of their product during clinical use.
+Manufacturers need to consider these characteristics to ensure the continued suitability of their products during clinical use.

 With this increased need for proactive monitoring of the performance of software and AI devices, two strong drivers are leading us into the ‘golden age’ of PMS: